ntadhere/CST326_TempoTunes/README.md

-#Tempo Tunes Music Management Platform
+# Tempo Tunes Music Management Platform

+## Managing Your Music Platform Has Never Been Easier—or Prettier

+Take control of your music collection with TempoTunes’ sleek interface and powerful playlist tools—effortless creation, organization, and sharing, all wrapped in a beautiful, responsive design.

 ## Features

 - **Playlist Management**: Create, and delete playlists with custom cover images